DevExpress/devextreme-demos/README.md

 IIS supports the ARM architecture, so you can launch demos using Visual Studio.

-## Possible problems you will encounter
+## Possible Problems You May Encounter

 ### Problem - .NET Core demos doesn't pick up the latest devextreme sources